fonoster/fonoster/docs/reference/VoiceResponse.md

 ### voiceResponse.say(text, options)
 Converts a text into a sound and sends sound to media server.
-To use this verb, you must first setup a TTS plugin such as MaryTTS, GoogleTTS, or AWS PollyTTS
+To use this verb, you must first setup a TTS plugin such as GoogleTTS, or AWS PollyTTS

 **Kind**: instance method of [<code>VoiceResponse</code>](#VoiceResponse)
 **See**